 To PPC or not to PPC?
 With the recent upgrade of a9 to a10, experts are divided over the alleged diminished relevance of PPC ads in the updated search algorithm.
 We believe that although the weight of PPC ads may have diminished in a10 (and this is speculative), PPC ads still are relevant and if nothing they do improve your product's CTR over time.

-To successfully sell on Amazon, you have to wear different hats (isn't it true for any business?).
+To successfully sell on Amazon, you must wear different hats (isn't it true for any business?).
 In our opinion the use of tools that increase your productivity and automate a lot of redundant chores is quintessential for your success.
 RockitSeller offers a suite of productivity tools that can really take your Amazon game to the next level.

 Sign up today for a free 30-day trial!